rajatIntern/camelcsv/README.md

-camelcsv is the demo application to prepare output CSV from input CSV using camel bindy component in java DSL route.
+CamelCSV is the demo application to prepare output CSV from input CSV using camel bindy component in java DSL route.

 **Directory information**